simpleinjector/Blog/content/posts/simple-injector-v5.md

 This wasn't an easy call, though, and is a **severe breaking change**.
 It's severe, because the change in behavior can be easily overlooked.

-**When upgrading to Simple Injector v5, check whether your code base deliberately skips verification because of performance concerns.** And when this is the case, you should suppress auto-verification.
+**When upgrading to Simple Injector v5, check whether your code base deliberately skips verification because of performance concerns.** And when this is the case, you should suppress auto verification.

 There are two likely scenarios where you would want to suppress verification: